 And so, we are thrust into another cross-continental chase as Cross is hunted down by the very people that created him for all manner of reasons, none of which I will reveal here.

-On the face of it, The Bourne Legacy functions in much the same way as Identity, Supremacy and Ultimatum, but manages to stray just a little too far from the things that made that trilogy so great.
+On the face of it, The Bourne Legacy functions in much the same way as Identity, Supremacy and Ultimatum, but strays too far from the things that made that trilogy so great.

 I think you are just kind of supposed to know who this guy is from the get-go, and a couple of hazey and vague flashbacks to his earlier days serve no aid in the pursuit of character development.
 He’s just another agent that’s caught up in a whirlwind of betrayal and controversy.

 The majority of the two hour plus film is made up of Cross talking with his doctor friend Marta Shearing (Rachel Weisz) about medical problems and the philosophy of life.
-A lot of the sequences seemed to be included to build some sort of on-screen relationship (not necessarily physical) but I found them to be tedious and a bit of a chore to watch.
-The sudden “oh go on without me” act that Cross spontaneously creates is horrifyingly grating as it doesn’t suit the character and feels like it was included just to serve as the obligatory emotional moment.
+A lot of the sequences seemed to be included to build some sort of on-screen relationship, but I found them to be tedious and a bit of a chore to watch.
+The sudden ‘oh, go on without me’ act that Cross spontaneously creates is horrifyingly grating as it doesn’t suit the character and feels like it was included just to serve as the obligatory emotional moment.

-This entire structure was incredibly boring at times; in fact, about an hour in, a group of four people left the cinema and never returned which is never a good sign.
-You practically begged for the action to happen, willing the film to get a move on.
-Again, this is not a good sign.
+This entire structure was incredibly boring at times; in fact, about an hour in, a group of four people left the cinema and didn’t return which is never a good sign.
+You practically begged for the action to happen, willing the film to get a move on, but it never gives in to your pleas.

-It is those adventures, though, which are the best part of this series.
-Legacy feels like a tacked-on production and shares few of the same values as the originals.
+It is those scenes which you will long for though; Legacy feels like a tacked-on production and shares few of the same values as the originals.
 It lacks the action, plot and characters that made them so great.